 How to Observe Shout of Dolores

 Serve tacos, tamales, guacamole, and an El Grito de la Independencia dish!
-It's a dish that bears the colors of the national flag and is basically stuffed poblano peppers doused in walnut sauce.
+It's a delicious traditional dish that bears the colors of the national flag.
+Stuff poblano peppers and cover in spicy, walnut sauce.
+After the meal, spend some time unpacking the details that make the day so special.

-5 Facts About Mexico's Independence That Will Free Your Soul
+5 Facts About Mexico's Independence To Free Your Mind, Body And Soul

 The Spanish begin ruling Mexico after the fall of the Aztec empire and remain in power for centuries!

-Contrary to what many people think, Cinco de Mayo commemorates the victory of the Mexican army over the French empire, and that took place 50 years after Mexico was free!
+Contrary to what many people think, Cinco de Mayo commemorates the victory of the Mexican army over the French empire, which took place 50 years after Mexico was free!

 The Cry of Dolores is delivered at 11 p.m. sharp on the eve of Independence Day, every year.